Rigidity of symmetric frameworks on the cylinder: -symmetric isostatic graphs

 In the $C_{i}$-symmetric case, when looking at 1-reductions, we considered the induced subgraphs on open neighbourhoods of the vertex we wished to remove.
 However, for $C_2$ symmetry, we must consider closed neighbourhoods, as we may have fixed edges.
 The options for the intersection of the closed neighbour sets of a node, say $v$, and its image $v'$ are: empty intersection; one vertex in the intersection, where the vertex in the intersection will be fixed; two vertices in the intersection, where $v$ and $v'$ are both adjacent to a vertex and its image under the half-turn or where $vv'\in E$; three vertices in the intersection, with one vertex fixed and no fixed edges; four vertices in the intersection, and the vertices form either $K_{4}$ or $K_{4}-e$ as an induced subgraph.
-We first look at the case where the closed neighbourhoods of the node and its image do not intersect.
+Note that the two cases above with fixed vertices were shown to be reducible in Section $\ref{sec:merged}$.